-The reason Reverend Moon's interfaith work reached such immense levels of influence and far ranging engagement of the world's most powerful leaders and thinkers was not because he spent a lot, and it was not because an ever growing number of people became drawn to Reverend Moon's (or "True Parents's") charisma.
+The reason Reverend Moon's interfaith work reached such immense levels of influence and far ranging engagement among the world's most powerful leaders and thinkers was not because he spent a lot, nor was it because an ever growing number of people came to be drawn to Reverend Moon's (or "True Parents") charisma.

-The growth and influence of Reverend Moon's interfaith efforts, and the fond love found among his fellow travelers in this work is because the work flowed from his teaching and life that insisted that God as the founder and main agent of this interfaith work.
+The growth and influence of Reverend Moon's interfaith efforts, and the fond love found among his fellow travelers in this work is because the work flowed from his teaching and life that God is the founder and main agent of interfaith work.
 Additionally, together with this bond and rootedness in God, the work reliably implements rigorous application of clear, easily accessible teachings and principles.
 This made Reverend Moon's interfaith work not one that "he led," but rather a work that people and leaders of all religions shared.
-It's bond to God and to a transparent and openly available teaching, allowed people of all religions and of good will to join ranks and work toward these shared desires and values with energy, and without compromise.
+Its bond to God and to a transparent and openly available teaching, allowed people of all religions and of good will to join ranks and work toward these shared desires and values with energy, and without compromise.